MunskyGroup/bursty_frameshift_source_code/README.md

 ## Code organization

-The codes are organized on three main cathegories.
+The codes are organized on three main categories.

   * **runner__FrameShifting.m** performs the stochastic simulation and reproduces the percentage of spots in shifted and non-shifted states, number of ribosomes, intensities and harringtonine assays.
   * **runner__Optimization.m** performs the parameter optimization using the pattern search algorithm.
-  * **runner__Parameter_Uncertanty.m** performs a random search to evaluate parameter uncertanty.
+  * **runner__Parameter_uncertainty.m** performs a random search to evaluate parameter uncertainty.

 ---